 The Out of School Time division seeks enthusiastic individuals to provide individual mentorship and academic assistance to middle school children in our “Innovation Labs” program for grades 6 through 8.
-The middle school Innovation Labs programs are semester-long after-school enrichment programs at Westchester Square Library in the Bronx, or George Bruce Library in upper Manhattan.
+The middle school Innovation Labs programs are semester-long after-school enrichment programs at Westchester Square Library or West Farms in the Bronx, or George Bruce Library in upper Manhattan.
 Innovation Labs seeks to aid students in their development of 21st century skills, adolescent identity, and voice by providing a variety of digital and non-digital project-based learning opportunities in a uniquely informal environment, while also offering personal mentorship and homework help from dedicated staff.
 Read more.

 Volunteers are needed at the Stephen A. Schwarzman Building to assist at Information Desks throughout the building.
 Greet visitors, offer directions and referrals to proper departments, explain how to use audio guides.
 Mention events, classes, building and exhibition tours and also act as an ambassador for the library and for New York City.
 Interact with visitors of all ages.
 Customer service experience helpful but not necessary.
 Knowledge of a foreign language also helpful.
 Various schedules; morning, afternoon or evening.
 Must be computer literate.
 Email email@example.com.